kuang-da/conda-env-backup/readme.md

 # About This Repo
 So far there are several environments on my Pop!_OS 19.10.
-I would like to make it as a discoupled environment so that I could migrate it to system.
+I would like to make them decoupled from my device to increase the robustness and consistency of my computing system.

 ```
 # conda environments: